Ankit-Rattan/ExpenseTracker_React/README.md

+# Expense_Tracker
+This web-app based on CRUD operations which show your specific expenses in more precise and user-friendly way.

+## Teach stack used:
+- React + Vite
+- TailWind

+# To Run :
+ - Track the code in your system.
+ - Use the following command :
+        - npm i
+        - npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.